williamthistle/williamthistle.github.io/_pages/research.md

 **The Genetics of Aging**

-Nowadays, I'm delving into statistical genomics - I'm a member of [Dr. Josh Akey's lab](https://akeylab.princeton.edu/) and my thesis work focuses on the genetics of aging, using domestic dogs as a model organism.
+Nowadays, as a member of [Dr. Josh Akey's lab](https://akeylab.princeton.edu/), I'm focusing on the genetics of aging, using domestic dogs as a model organism.
 I'm proud to be a part of the [Dog Aging Project](https://dogagingproject.org/).
 More coming soon!